China pushes back against criticism of plan for Xi to stay in power

 “The law may exist in China in form, but this just proves that the Chinese law exists to serve the individual and the party’s purposes.”

-China is likely though to see any such criticism as a plot against the party.
+China is likely to see any such criticism as a plot against the party.

 “Every time China deliberates on reforms and key decisions, effect on public opinion is worth pondering,” the Global Times wrote.
 “Misinformation and external forces’ meddling will affect public opinion in China.”

+Still, on China’s streets, there was some support for Xi staying on.

+“I think in our country, nowadays, many policies, such as deepening reforms, need more continuity,” said Beijing resident Zhao Yisu, 42.
+“Particularly in politics, I believe stable leadership is good.”

-Reporting by Ben Blanchard; Additional reporting by Venus Wu in HONG KONG; Editing by Michael Perry and Nick Macfie
+Reporting by Ben Blanchard and Michael Martina; Additional reporting by Reuters Television, and Venus Wu in Hong Kong and David Brunnstrom, Doina Chiacu and Roberta Rampton in Washington; Editing by Michael Perry, Clarence Fernandez and Paul Simao